Doraemoe/Spotify-Plugin-for-Quicksilver/README.md

 *Share on Twitter function relays on OS X's Twitter integration.

-Added "(Spotify)" suffix to some command in order to distinguish with iTunes command.
+Added "(Spotify)" suffix to some commands in order to distinguish with iTunes command.

 Thanks for Rob McBroom at Quicksilver Development Google group for all those suggestions.